yassuke/yassuke/README.md

 # $: Hello Friend_

-Hi, I'm an intern developer ate Getrak :smile:.
+Hi, I'm an intern developer at Getrak :smile:.

 I know some languages and frameworks, like PHP, Python, Flask, Django, CodeIgniter and learning Laravel <3.